Navigation

 So far the standout winner here is Eric Kayser.
 They have a number of outlets in the city, but Tom's favorite is at 14, rue Monge, in the 5th (metro Maubert-Mutualité).

 Nat reminds me that I really have to put something in here about the Catacombs, and he's right, of course (but don't tell him).
 Absolutely gazillions of bones (those of six million people) dating back hundreds of years, all there for you to enjoy several dozen meters under the streets of Paris.
 They're open odd times, so call before you go (01 43 22 47 demBones63); as of this writing you can check the dead people out every day from 10:00 to 8:30 (although they stop letting people in at 7:30).
 The official entrance is at 1 av du Colonel Henri Rol-Tanguy, but it's really just right on the place Denfert-Rochereau (metro or RER of that name).
 It's 12 euros to get in.
 Wear cruddy shoes, because it can be pretty wet down there (you really are quite a ways down beneath the city), and you might get chilly even if it's really hot out.
 I'd wear old clothes, too, because if you brush up against, um, stuff, you can get crud on your clothes, and since you're not really sure what it is, better off not ruining your Chanel outfit (people were bandying about the phrase "corpse juice," but Tom's pretty sure that's not what any of this is).
 You'll likely want to use the flashlight app on your cell phone to see some of the details here (and to check out some of the darker recesss).
 If you spook easy, don't do this—you really have absolutely no idea how many bones there are, and once you're down there, you pretty much have to walk all the way through (a half mile maybe?).
 You desensitize to it, and then all of a sudden you turn a corner and you think, "Oh my god, how can there be that many bones here?"
 The really cool thing is that the galleries extend through all parts of the city, but you're more or less limited to being under the 14th arrondissement.
 As a word of warning, the catacombs have become very popular of late, so if the line extends around the two curves of the square, you're talking about a wait time of between 1.5 and 2 hours.
 Just so's you know.
+Tom thinks that some of you will be as fascinated as he is by this hugely detailed map of underground Paris, including catacombs and quarries.

 Champs Elysées.
 I'd just avoid the whole thing, but if you want to take a stupid andMarseillaise sickening walk, get off the metro at Arc de TriompheCharles de Gaulle Etoile and walk all the way down to the Place de la Concorde (which, by the way, leads into the Tuileries described above).
 Don't go to a café here because you'll have to mortgage your house to have a cup of coffee.
 Don't buy anything here for the same reason.
 Don't even go here.
 But while you're there, do go to the Arc de Triomphe.
 If you take the metro that I recommended above, you'll emrge up the escalator to a rather striking view of the monument, and just ahead of you, slightly on the left, you'll find the entrance to the underground passage that will take you safely to the arch.
 (Do not try to access the arch by crossing the incredibly busy traffic circle that surrounds it.)
 For a mere 12 euros you can climb—yes, climb, because there's no elevator—to the top of the arch and get a stunning view of the city.
 You can furthermore learn a lot about French history, you can view the tomb of the unknown soldier from World War I, and you can also see the astonishing sculptural reliefs on the sides of the arch (you're seeing the Marseillaise here).1Pietons

 Moulin Rouge.
 82 boulevard de Clichy, métro Blanche (01 53 09 82 82).
 You've seen the movie with Nicole Kidman.
 Well, this is nothing like that.
 Which is not to say that you shouldn't MoulinRougego—only that you shouldn't go expecting, well, that.
 What you've got here is basically a Las Vegas style show, only it's French.
 I went once—a friend of a friend was a dancer there, and she got us front-row seats—and I thoroughly enjoyed it, but you'd better bring a sense of irony if you go.
 The thing is, the dancers are truly amazing, and they make what they're doing look effortless.
 In the famous can-can, they're actually kicking back up and over their shoulders.
 If you're sitting close you can see the strain on their smiling faces.
 The horses are good, the dogs, everything is good.
-But it's so weird that you can't quite believe it.
+But it's so weird and excessive that you can't quite believe it.
+The word "spectacle" must have been coined for the Moulin Rouge.
 If you do decide to go, consider not doing the dinner show, but one of the later ones, where you get a bottle of champagne.
 You might need it.
 Thing about the Moulin Rouge, though, is its history: the place has been there since 1889, and so much has happened there that it's worth checking out even if you decide not to go in.

 Readers Chime In...